kkoscielniak/digital-garden/index.md

 I [write code](https://github.com/kkoscielniak) for a living.
 Whenever I am not doing that or looking after my kiddo’, I [[reading/index|read]], [[experiments/index|experiment]], play video games or try to make sample-based boombap beats.

+In 2023 I've been diagnosed with [[adhd|ADHD]].
+I'm still exploring that superpower.

 ## What's this place?

 This is my [[about/digital-garden|digital garden]] - a place for sharing what I learn in public.
 It's messy by design.